Damian Oko

-Damian Oko (born 22 January 1997) is a Polish professional footballer who plays as a centre-back for II liga club Stal Stalowa Wola.
+Damian Oko (born 22 January 1997) is a Polish professional footballer who plays as a centre-back for II liga club Resovia.

 Club career

-From 2017 to 2023 he was a player for Zagłębie Lubin, for whom he played 38 matches in the Ekstraklasa, scoring 1 goal.
-In the 2022–23 season, he appeared in the club's second-league reserves, with 10 games, including 5 full games for them.
+From 2017 to 2023, he was a player for Zagłębie Lubin, for whom he played 38 matches in the Ekstraklasa, scoring one goal.
+In the 2022–23 season, he appeared in the club's second-league reserves, with ten games, including five full games for them.
 On 21 July 2023, he signed for second-league newcomer Stal Stalowa Wola, making his debut for the club on 6 August in an away fixture against Wisła Puławy, which was drawn 1–1.
 On 3 March 2024, he secured his first goal for the team, setting up a 1–1 result against Chojniczanka Chojnice.
-In 2024, he progressed to the first-league with them.
+In 2024, he progressed to the second tier with them.

-In the 2024–25 season Oko made his first appearance on 20 July 2024 in the opening round against Górnik Łęczna.
+In the 2024–25 season, Oko made his first appearance on 20 July 2024 in the opening round against Górnik Łęczna.
 After a difficult start to the campaign, Oko re-established himself in the spring as a central figure in the defence, playing full matches on a regular basis.
 He scored his only goal of the season on 3 May 2025 in a 3–2 away win over Polonia Warsaw.
 Disciplinary issues marked part of his campaign.
 He collected four yellow cards and was sent off in the 82nd minute against Znicz Pruszków on 9 May 2025.
-Overall, during the 2024–25 season he made 17 league appearances and scored one goal.
+Overall, during the 2024–25 season, he made 17 league appearances and scored one goal.

+On 3 July 2026, Oko moved to fellow third-tier club Resovia on a one-year deal with an option for another year.